michaelseemichaeldo/escrow256/ReadMe.md

 While I have developed in the Windows environment I checked and it works in the VM using Ubuntu as well.

+If you don't want to run it locally you can also access the dApp via http://escrow256.com and connecting your metamask account to the ropsten test network.

 In order to build and run the project including the frontend code LOCALLY:

 1. Clone this repository to your machine to run the project on your system.